Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 Knowledge of the seed or the root extended private key:

-1. Allows deriving hardened extended private key.
+1. Allows deriving a hardened extended private key;
-2. Allows deriving non-hardened extended private key.
+2. Allows deriving a non-hardened extended private key;
 3. Allows signing messages with the root key.

 Knowledge of an extended private key:

-1. Allows deriving hardened extended private key.
+1. Allows deriving a hardened extended private key;
-2. Allows deriving non-hardened extended private key.
+2. Allows deriving a non-hardened extended private key;
 3. Allows signing messages with that key.

 Knowledge of an extended public key:

-1. Allows deriving non-hardened public keys.
+1. Allows deriving non-hardened public keys;
-2. Does not allow determining if it is derived in a hardened or non-hardened way.
+2. Does not allow determining if it is derived in a hardened or non-hardened way;
-3. Does not allow determining if another extended public key is a sibling of the key.
+3. Does not allow determining if another extended public key is a sibling of the key;
-4. Does not allow signing
+4. Does not allow signing;
-5. Does not allow deriving private keys.
+5. Does not allow deriving private keys;
 6. Does not allow deriving hardened public keys.

-Knowledge of a parent extended public key and one of non-hardened derived extended private keys:
+Knowledge of a parent extended public key and one of its non-hardened derived extended private keys:

-1. Allows extracting parent private key: `s = (s’ - f) mod L` where `f` is derived from the parent `xpub` and `s’` is extracted from the child `xprv’`.
+1. Allows extracting the parent private key: `s = (s’ - f) mod L` where `f` is derived from the parent `xpub` and `s’` is extracted from the child `xprv’`.

 ### Root key security

 We set 6 bits in the secret 256 bits of a 512-bit root extended key.
-Therefore, the root key requires an order of 2<sup>250</sup> attempts by brute-force.
+Therefore, cracking the root key requires on the order of 2<sup>250</sup> attempts by brute-force.

 ### Hardened derivation security

 Private keys derived using hardened derivation have 6 bits set, just like the root key.
-Therefore, an extended private key requires an order of 2<sup>250</sup> attempts by brute-force.
+Therefore, cracking an extended private key requires on the order of 2<sup>250</sup> attempts by brute-force.

 ### Non-hardened derivation security

 Non-hardened derivation consist of adding scalars less that 2<sup>230</sup> (multiplied by 8) to a root private key.
-The resulting keys have the entropy of the root key (250 bits), but the number of possible public keys is reduced to 2<sup>230</sup> to allow large number of derivation levels.
+The resulting keys have the entropy of the root key (250 bits), but the number of possible public keys is reduced to 2<sup>230</sup> to allow a large number of derivation levels.
 This means collisions of public keys are expected after deriving 2<sup>115</sup> keys.
-We note that increased probability of collisions does not reduce security of EdDSA signatures or ECDH key exchange; it only marginally reduces unlinkability safety in privacy schemes based on one-time keys.
+We note that the increased probability of collisions does not reduce the security of EdDSA signatures or ECDH key exchange; it only marginally reduces unlinkability safety in privacy schemes based on one-time keys.

 ### Secret scalar compatibility

 EdDSA requires specific values for 5 bits of the secret scalar: lower 3 bits must be zero, higher 2 bits must be 1 and 0.

-By setting high three bits of a root key (or hardened private key) to `010` and low three bits to `000`, that key has form `r = 2^254 + 8·k`, where maximum value  of `k` is `2^250 - 1`.
+By setting the high three bits of a root key (or hardened private key) to `010` and the low three bits to `000`, that key has form `r = 2^254 + 8·k`, where the maximum value of `k` is `2^250 - 1`.
 Each non-hardened derived scalar `f` is generated from 230 bits and has maximum value `2^230 - 1`.
 Therefore a key at level `i` has maximum value `2^254 + 2^253 - 8 + i·8·(2^230 - 1)`.
-Since the maximum `i` equals `2^20`, maximum value of any key is `2^255 - 2^23 - 8`.
+Since the maximum `i` equals `2^20`, the maximum value of any key is `2^255 - 2^23 - 8`.
 As a result, all deriveable keys are less than `2^255`, larger than `2^254` and divisible by 8 as required by EdDSA.

 The depth limit is reset at each level where hardened derivation is used.

 ### Nonce entropy

 EdDSA derives a 64-byte signing key from 256 bits of entropy.
 In ChainKD the extended private key carries the secret scalar as-is and 32 bytes of _derivation key_.
-The 64-byte signing key as required by EdDSA consists of a secret scalar (unmodified) and additional 32 bytes of _prefix_ used to generate nonce for the signature.
+The 64-byte signing key as required by EdDSA consists of a secret scalar (unmodified) and an additional 32 bytes of _prefix_ used to generate the nonce for the signature.

 In ChainKD that prefix is derived non-linearly from the extended private key, having the entropy of the secret scalar (250 bits).
-The prefix is not derived in parallel to secret scalar, but from it, making the construction similar to the one in [RFC6979](https://tools.ietf.org/html/rfc6979) where the nonce is also computed from a secret scalar and a message using an HKDF construction.
+The prefix is not derived in parallel with the secret scalar, but from it, making the construction similar to the one in [RFC6979](https://tools.ietf.org/html/rfc6979) where the nonce is also computed from a secret scalar and a message using an HKDF construction.